Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 |`nftSaleInfo` | filled with SellNFT structure object

 ### getTokenInfosOnAuction
-get auction nft tokens array from contract address
+Get auction nft tokens array from contract address

 > NFT bidders can get list of auction nfts using this function